Superfrey/learningR/README.md

 # LearningR: Practicing cool stuff

 This is for DDA R course pratice makes perfect............
+And we will try again for another round-
+Marco?

 TODO: Give a brief description of what your project is about